Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 - Provide an opt-in checkbox on your checkout form for customers to opt-in to marketing
 - Configure what the opt-in checkbox says and if it's checked by default
 - Trigger automations when a customer abandons a cart

+ActiveCampaign's category-defining customer experience automation (CXA) platform helps over 130,000 businesses in 170 countries meaningfully engage with their customers.
+The platform gives businesses of all sizes access to hundreds of pre-built automations that combine email marketing, marketing automation, CRM, and machine learning for powerful segmentation and personalization across social, email, messaging, chat, and text.

+By removing the silos that typically exist between email marketing, marketing automation, CRM, and account management solutions, businesses can automate truly personalized experiences that feel authentic.
+Over 70% of ActiveCampaign's customers use its 300+ integrations including WooCommerce, Square, Facebook, Eventbrite, Wordpress and Salesforce.

 == Installation ==